 Every January, I refuse to go to the grocery store until my fridge and pantry are depleted to the point I can no longer put together a meal.

-We have been eating on everything we have — and because of that, I was able to create this delicious new dish for my family.
+We have been eating everything we have.
+Because of that, I was able to create this delicious new dish for my family.

 This meal reminds me of a lot of my One Pan Cheeseburger Pasta meal that takes about 20 minutes to make.
 It also has the flavor of my homemade Eel Sauce — which I think comes from the Hoisin flavor.